Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Experimental Results

 We benchmark SimbaV1 and SimbaV2 with and without our proposed method, MINTO.
 The evaluation is conducted on $26$ continuous control tasks, including both manipulation and locomotion, drawn from three different benchmarks: MuJoCo \citep{todorov2012mujoco}, Humanoid Bench (HBench) \citep{sferrazza2024humanoidbench}, and the DeepMind Control Suite Hard (DMC-Hard) \citep{tassa2018deepmind}.
 For each actor–critic method, we report the aggregated performance curves on all three benchmarks.
 Additional details on the experimental setup and hyperparameters are provided in Appendix~\ref{appendix:online_rl_continuous_control_hyperparameters}.

 In Fig.~\ref{fig:minto_vs_simba_main}, we observe a clear improvement in sample efficiency when applying our method on the MuJoCo and HBench benchmarks.
 In contrast, performance on DMC-Hard is comparable to the base algorithm (SimbaV1) or slightly lower (as with SimbaV2).
 Overall, however, MINTO yields a consistent positive impact across all benchmarks and both actor–critic methods, suggesting the value of incorporating recent online estimates when computing regression targets in continuous control and actor–critic settings.
+Detailed results are in the Appendix~\ref{appendix:online_rl_continuous_control} including an additional study on CrossQ+WN~\citep{palenicek2025scalingoff}.